josephlin55555/snapmarket/_README.md

 # SnapMarket

+See what we are working on [waffle.io](http://www.github.com/snapmarket/snapmarket)

+## Description
 *Create a market for your used goods with in a snap.*

-## Description
 SnapMarket is an easy way to take pictures of your things and sell them on an online marketplace

 ## Context